The Drugs Used In Sedation Dentistry

 Most drugs used for sedation dentistry fall into a group of medications called benzodiazepines, or “benzos”.
 Most of us know medications like Valium and Xanax to be big players in this group.
 Versed is also a member of the benzo family and our preference for dental procedures.

-The Players: Drugs Used for Sedation Dentistry
+The Players: Conscious Sedation Drugs Used in Sedation Dentistry

-Versed / Midazolam
+Versed / Midazolam in Oral Sedation

 Romazicon